 Unused sports equipment/fitness equipment.

 Are your kids grown?
 Do you have broken sports equipment?
-Are you not using your fitness equipment anymore?
-These items can be donated as well if they are in working order.
+Are you no longer using your fitness equipment?
+These items can also be donated if they are in working order.

 Old tires.

-If you have extra tires in your garage (affiliate), it's time to get rid of them.
+If you have extra tires in your garage, it's time to get rid of them.
 When you're ready to donate, visit the Earth911 page here.

 Old bike equipment.